 difficult to detect with this test.
 Some people who have MVP will have a normal

-echocardiogram.
-An echocardiogram is not needed if you do not have symptoms or
+Regular echocardiograms are not needed if you do not have symptoms or

 complications of MVP.